Introduction

 The Agentic Backplane

-What excites me the most about Foundry is that it is bringing native AI development “home” to engineers living in the Microsoft ecosystem; I feel like I am getting my curly braces and semicolons back.
+What excites me the most about Foundry is that it is bringing proper AI development to engineers living in the Microsoft ecosystem; I feel like I am getting my curly braces and semicolons back.
 We cannot only integrate the dozens of APIs under Azure AI Services into our apps easier than ever, but also explore the new Foundry Project endpoints that take interacting with agents in C# to the next level.
-And if you’re not a Redmond fanboy like me, you’ll appreciate Foundry’s inclusive nature providing Python and JavaScript code samples front and center right alongside of the C#.
+And if you’re not a Redmond person, you’ll at least appreciate Foundry’s inclusive nature as it provides Python and JavaScript code samples front and center right alongside the C#.

 Enterprise AI